NVIDIA/deepops/docs/deepops/configuration.md

 my-cluster-compute-02      ansible_host=10.0.0.3
 ```

+(Note that, by default, DeepOps will set the hostname of these machines to match the inventory hostname!
+If you don't want this, you can set `deepops_set_hostname: false` using the instructions in [the next section](#modifying-ansible-variables).)

 The example DeepOps inventory also includes groups for the different components of Kubernetes clusters (`kube-master`, `etcd`, and `kube-node`),
 and groups for the different components of Slurm clusters (`slurm-master` and `slurm-node`).
 These groups are used by DeepOps to determine which playbooks run on which nodes for each type of cluster,